 - pinch sea salt

-- 6 T nut butter of choice, melted (I used drippy cashew butter)
+- 6 tablespoon almond butter melted (I used drippy cashew butter)

 - Preheat the oven to 350.
 Grease a 12 count muffin tin or line with muffin liners and set aside.